haihala/MOS-6502-disassembler/README.md

 match somewhere, but the file is not _that_ long yet so I didn't.
 Generally I try to aim for less than 300 lines, but I like the logical consistency of everything in that file right now.
 This may change later.

+## Level 3

+I got most of this done by early Saturday of week 1, meaning I still had over a week left before the deadline.
+In terms of work hours it was probably around 3 full days.
+The themes of level 3 was correctness and expanding usability.
+The most notable change was the addition of a frontend, where one could use the system through a web browser.

+The frontend was made with Askama templates on the backend and HTMX in the browser to add some interactivity without having to do a full page load.
+I'm particularly satisfied with the simplicity of it all.
+HTMX has been something I've been circling for a while and this gave me an opportunity to try it out.
+In about three lines of html, I got all the interactivity I wanted.
+You can upload files and have the bytes decoded as hexadecimal digits and have your hexadecimal text disassembled.
+The Askama templates I used to to generate the html had a few positive surprises.
+Askama uses rust macros to check the template variables compile time.
+It can alert you if a field is unused or you are missing one.
+The templates also get baked into the binary, so packaging the application was simple.
+I'll likely use both HTMX and Askama again.
+While the frontend isn't the fanciest site on the internet, I find it functional and beautifully simple.

+I initially used utoipa to generate openapi documentation.
+While writing the frontend I realized it wasn't quite as ergonomic as I had hoped.
+I spent a lot of time fighting it, to the point where I probably could've just manually written the openapi documentation at that point.
+It was cumbersome, had subpar error messages and was missing some compile time safety that I've come to expect from rust.
+The system compiled just fine even if the openapi spec was incomplete, giving a runtime warning if you open the swagger page.
+After trying a few things, I switched axum and utoipa for poem, which comes with a first party openapi generator.
+I liked how poem structured the routes and how little additional work the api docs required.

+Finally on the frontend/presentation side, I set the whole thing up in oracle cloud through docker.
+The details are explained [here](#CI).

+On the correctness side, I was most concerned about the big match statement which decodes opcodes.
+Since it was mostly manually written, I was certain there was a mistake in there that simply wasn't caught by the test binaries.
+To check, I first scraped the html table from the reference site, parsed it into a csv file and used that and python to generate a "megabinary" with one of each opcode.
+I then fed this to the sample implementation and added a test similar to the ones for both existing test binaries.
+Lo and behold, I had made a few errors while transcribing the table.
+Fix those and felt good about myself.
+I also added tests for the newly created frontend, which was surprisingly easy because it's mostly template rendering.

+I benchmarked the disassembly function and used cargo-flamegraph to see where the time is going.
+You can read more about that [here](#Performance).
+I did a couple of trivial optimizations here like removing unnecessary clonings where I can use borrows, but left it mostly unchanged.

+Some of the level 3 tests are a good idea and in hindsight I think the optimal amount of effort for this assignment would be somewhere between levels 2 and 3.
+The frontend was not something I would do by default given the initial assignment, I just felt like trying it out and since I have plenty of time I saw no harm in this detour.